Houthi ballistic missiles land in uninhabited Saudi land, coalition says

 “We are taking operational measures to neutralize and destroy sources of threat to protect civilians,” the coalition said, adding that its military operations complied with international law and its customary rules.

-The coalition early on Tuesday said it had also intercepted an explosive drone fired towards Khamis Mushait.
+A military spokesman for the Houthis on Tuesday said their armed forces also fired drones at the King Khalid air base in Khamis Mushait, in southern Saudi, claiming to have hit it.
+The coalition said it had intercepted an explosive drone fired towards Khamis Mushait.

 Houthi attacks into Saudi Arabia have escalated in recent weeks.
 On March 7, the coalition said a barrage of drones and missiles had been intercepted en route to their targets, which included an oil storage yard at Ras Tanura, site of a refinery and the world’s biggest offshore oil-loading facility.
 A residential compound in Dhahran used by state-controlled oil giant Saudi Aramco was also targeted.